marioortizmanero/polybar-pulseaudio-control/polybar-scripts/pavolume/README.md

 A full volume control module for PulseAudio.
 It can:

 * Increase/Decrease and Mute the default sink's audio
-* Open pavucontrol with a click
+* Work as a shortcut to pavucontrol
-* Switch between sinks easily, with optional notifications
+* Switch between sinks easily, with optional notifications.
+You can also blacklist useless devices

 ![example](screenshots/example.png)